jienaliu/react-timeline-gantt-extended-by-jiena/README.md

 ![screencast](https://guiqui.github.io/react-timeline-gantt/demo.gif)

 ## About
-React-timeline-gantt is a component built to display and manage calendar gantt charts.
+React-timeline-gantt-ultra is a component built to display and manage calendar gantt charts.
 It use virtual rendering to be reactive an efficient.

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/gquiman)